Big Change Logo

 Many young people find the way the exam system works increasingly stressful and not a true reflection of what they can do or are good at.
 Furthermore current assessments are not giving universities, colleges or employers the kind of information they want when trying to ascertain a young person’s capabilities.

-The solution
+The impact

 Rethinking Assessment’s vision is for every young person to put together a Learner Profile during their 14 year learning journey, including evidence of what they can do, what they have achieved, the story of their learning and a portfolio of their best work.

-The Profile’s framework recognises and evidences young people’s breadth of strengths across knowledge, skills and dispositions.
+The Learner Profile’s framework recognises and evidences young people’s breadth of strengths across knowledge, skills and dispositions.
 It has four main components:

-The Big Changers
+The Big Changemaker

 Rosie Clayton

-On the need to rethink assessment Rosie says:
+On the need to rethink assessment, Rosie says:

-Redefining what success looks like in school, and what we value as a society, is a passion of mine driven by personal experience.
-Having seen how things can be done differently, and visited places where young people leave education with their self esteem enhanced and a sense of purpose and agency, it begs the question why every young person can’t have the experiences and recognition that enables this for them.
+"Redefining what success looks like in school, and what we value as a society, is a passion of mine driven by personal experience.
+Having seen how things can be done differently, and visited places where young people leave education with their self-esteem enhanced and a sense of purpose and agency, it begs the question why every young person can’t have the experiences and recognition that enables this for them.
 Our assessment system, which labels so many as ‘not able’, ‘low achieving’ or as failures, is a fundamental injustice.
 As Andreas Schleicher says: “We must distribute the core asset of our times, human potential, far more equitably.
 In the past it was sufficient to sort students because our economies could rely on a few highly educated individuals.
 Today, we need all learners to participate and contribute to the world.”